 We repeated our advice again and again, but got no answer but a loud horse-laugh, and their national maxim of No can do: Europe fashion no do in China. ["Reminiscences of a Voyage to and from China," in Paxton's Horticultural Register, London, 1836]

-Old English bodig "trunk of a man or beast, physical structure of a human or animal; material frame, material existence of a human; main or principal part of anything," related to Old High German botah, but otherwise of unknown origin.
+Middle English bodi, from Old English bodig "trunk of a man or beast; the whole physical structure of a human or animal; material frame, material existence of a human; main or principal part of anything," related to Old High German botah, but otherwise of unknown origin.
 Not elsewhere in Germanic, and the word has died out in German (replaced by Leib, originally "life," and Körper, from Latin), "but in English body remains as a great and important word" [OED].

-Body politic "the nation, the state, whole body of people living under an organized government" first recorded late 15c., with French word order.
+Body politic "the nation, the state, whole body of people living under an organized government" is recorded from late 15c., with French word order.
 Body image was coined 1934.
 Body count "number of enemy killed in battle or otherwise" is from 1968, from the Vietnam War.
 Body language is attested from 1967, perhaps from French langage corporel (1966).
 Body-snatcher "one who secretly disinters the bodies of the recently dead for dissection" is from 1834.
-Phrase over my dead body attested by 1833.
+Defiant phrase over my dead body attested by 1833.

 updated on June 29, 2019